-The MSW program works closely with social work practitioners, clinicians, community groups, and organizations that promote, provide, and seek to influence social development policies and services to oppressed populations.
-The clinical curriculum is sensitive and responsive to the needs of all disenfranchised groups who share in the struggle for equality and freedom from oppression and discrimination.
+The MSW program works closely with social work practitioners, clinicians, community groups, social service agencies, and organizations that promote, provide, and seek to influence social development policies and services to oppressed populations.
+The clinical curriculum is sensitive and responsive to the needs of all disenfranchised groups who share in the struggle for equality, inclusion, and freedom from oppression and discrimination.